Master of Science in Law FAQs

 Will classes count toward a JD if I decide to attend a JD program later on?

-Most law schools will not grant credit for any academic work a student does prior to entering their JD program; MSL classes do not usually count for JD credit or substitute for classes in a JD program.
+Most law schools will not grant credit for any academic work a student does prior to entering the JD program; MSL classes do not usually count for JD credit or substitute for classes in a JD program.

 I’m interested in working in healthcare and/or possibly attending medical school at some point; will this program help me advance my interests?

-An understanding of law and regulation is essential for healthcare professionals, who frequently find themselves interacting with a myriad of legal and regulatory structures, complex bureaucracies, and situations requiring sophisticated risk assessment.
-The MSL program has enrolled many medical professionals, including nurses, doctors, insurance professionals, research administrators and medical entrepreneurs.
+An understanding of law and regulation is essential for healthcare professionals, who frequently find themselves interacting with legal and regulatory structures, complex bureaucracies, and situations requiring sophisticated risk assessment.
+The MSL program has enrolled many medical professionals, including nurses, doctors, insurance professionals, research administrators and medical device entrepreneurs.
 In addition, numerous MSL graduates have gone on to medical school and other successful healthcare careers after completing the program.

 [ back to top ]